andongzhengyang/Final_Project/index.md

+# Final Analysis

 ## Time Trend for Cost

-The plot we have below is the one that describe the average price in 15 minutes increments during the morning and evening rush hour.
-We can see clearly that the higest price druing the day is concentrated between 17:30pm to 18:00pm.
-That could means the worst traffic time period of Boston city is between 17:30pm to 18:00pm.
+The plot below answers both this question and the previous question about cost, showing the average price for each service in 15 minutes increments during the morning and evening rush hours.
+It looks as though the highest price during the day is concentrated between 5:30-6pm; during part of that time, Lyft is more expensive, and during part, Uber is more expensive (we will explore this later in our guide).
+These high prices could be due to traffic and/or the large number of people leaving work around that time each day.
+It is interesting that there is no major spike for the morning.
+Maybe there would have been a spike if we had reversed the direction of the route.

 ![](Plots/pricein15min.png)